donisetti/AuthPermissions.AspNetCore/UpdateToVersion2.md

 ## MULTI-TENANT BREAKING CHANGE: The `QueryRoleToPermissions` needs a userId

 In Version 2 the Roles that a Tenant Admin can see has changed, so in multi-tenant applications you now need to provide the Id of the logged-in user.
-This is pretty easy as shown in the code taken for [Example3's RoleController](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/Example3.MvcWebApp.IndividualAccounts/Controllers/RolesController.cs).
+This is pretty easy as shown in the code taken for [Saas's RoleController](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/Saas.MvcWebApp.IndividualAccounts/Controllers/RolesController.cs).

 ```c#
 [HasPermission(Example4Permissions.RoleRead)]